-Asian shares fall as data, earnings show pandemic fallout
+Global shares mixed, markets look to central banks, earnings

 Market players are monitoring financial reports to see how businesses have managed the fallout from the continued outbreaks of COVID-19.
 Some technology companies have bucked the trend and are showing positive results.
 But many companies are hurting.

 Investors also are looking ahead to central bank meetings in Britain, Australia, India, Russia and Thailand next week.
-On Wall Street, the S&P 500 and Dow Jones Industrial Average fell, but the Nasdaq composite gained.

 In one positive signal, China reported its manufacturing activity edged up in July and export orders strengthened despite weak U.S. and European demand.
 The monthly survey released Friday was another sign the world’s second-largest economy is gradually recovering from the coronavirus pandemic.

 France reported that its economy contracted 13.8% in the April-June quarter, a bit better than expected.
+Spain’s economy sank 18.5%, it said, by far the sharpest slump since the country’s national statistics agency began collecting data.

 Central bank meetings for various countries are on the agenda for the coming week.